mylinuxforwork/dotfiles/README.md

 ## Waybar is not loading

-There could be a conflict with xdg-desktop-portal-gtk.
+There could be a conflict with xdg-desktop-portal-gtk or xdg-desktop-portal-gnome.
 Please try to remove the package if installed with:

 ```
 sudo pacman -R xdg-desktop-portal-gtk